HoustonM2/Basic-Portfolio/README.md

 ## Requirements
 - Create a portofolio page using three separate HTML files.
-- Use only one CSS file
+- Use only one CSS file.